moodysalem/jointz/README.md

 ## Features

 - Written in TypeScript
-- Zero dependencies & tiny & well tested
+- Zero dependencies, tiny, well tested
 - Supports `string`, `number`, `array`, `tuple`, `constant`, `or` and `object` validation
+- **New:** Generate TypeScript types from validator definitions!
-- Implement your own validator interface and use it with any of the other validators
+- Implement your own validator and use it with any of the other validators
 - Fluid immutable interface
 - Targets both browsers and node